Bhaney44/OpenAI_Lunar_Lander/README.md

 # OpenAI_Lunar_Lander
-This repository contains information relating to experiments on Proximal Policy Optimization algorithm performance in the OpenAI LunarLander gym environment.
+This repository contains information relating to experiments on Proximal Policy Optimization algorithm performance in the OpenAI gym LunarLander-v2 environment.

-I am running experiements in the OpenAI LunarLander-v2 enviornment.
 The experiments test and record the performance of various differentiations of OpenAI's open source code for deep reinforcement learning algorithms.